 There is a considerable difference in how men and women perceive a good shopping experience.
-Women, for instance, enjoy face-to-face communication, whereas men, like good parking accessibility and store inventory.
+Women, for instance, enjoy face-to-face communication, whereas men prefer good parking accessibility and store inventory.
 What this means is if you have a lot of products designed for males, it might be useful for you to highlight availability.
-Women, on the other hand, will prefer sales staff that is courteous, pleasant, and knowledgeable.
+Women, on the other hand, will prefer sales staff that are courteous and knowledgeable.

 The way men and women think about products and how they make the decision to purchase them is a night and day difference.
-Women employ comprehensive methods to reach a conclusive decision.
-In other words, they gather as much data as they can, form an entire picture and only then make the conversion.
+Women gather as much data as they can, form an entire picture and only then make the conversion.
 Men, on the other hand, tend to eliminate competition first.
-They decide on a specific feature or a certain quality a product must have and if some options don’t have that attribute, they are out of the equation.
+They decide on a specific feature or a certain quality a product must have, and if some options don’t have that attribute, they are out of the equation.
 This narrows down the list and ultimately, makes the decision process faster.

 Process & Outcome

 Another thing you should take into account is that men think about the outcome first.
 If they buy a product they don’t think about the process but rather the result.
 In other words, if a male student goes to the university, he thinks about what kind of job he’ll be able to get at the end, whereas women like the idea of the process, what they’ll learn, and what connections they’ll make.
 In that sense, you can tailor your marketing message to meet the demands of a specific gender more effectively.

 Who Does the Shopping

 While not to be treated as detrimental in your marketing campaign, indeed, women are more often to buy things.
 What this means, is they are more often out shopping and therefore, they are performing decisions more often.
 However, it is men that will do the more expensive purchases more often than women.
 Depending on your product or service, we suggest that you take into account this info first, and only then proceed to create the rest of your campaign.